brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 1.3.3
     - [Feature] kreXX will now work without a writable chunks folder, but this will require much more memory.
-    - [Feature] Added a new backend menu to access localcookie settings.
+    - [Feature] Added a new backend menu to access local cookie settings.
     - [Internals] Refactored file handling (chunks and logfiles).
     - [Internals] Cleaned up the file structure.
     - [Internals] kreXX will now evaluate all cookie settings right away, and not when the value is actually needed.